PandaSekh/PandaSekh/content/blog/react-commenting-system-part-2.md

 series: [Real-Time Commenting System in React]
 ---

-In the <Link passHref href="/blog/react-commenting-system"><a>previous part of this series</a></Link> we created the foundations of this project and now we have a basic commenting system where we can create and display comments in real time.
+In the [previous part of this series]({{< ref "/blog/react-commenting-system" >}} "previous part of this series") we created the foundations of this project and now we have a basic commenting system where we can create and display comments in real time.
 This time we're going to add some extra functionalities, like nested comments and markdown support.

 {{< toc >}}